tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/autocomplete.md

 |--------------------|-----------------|
 |*api-key*|The `api-key` is used to authenticate the request to your Search service.
 It is a string value, unique to your service URL.
 The **Autocomplete** request can specify either an admin-key or query-key as the `api-key`.
 The query-key is used for query-only operations.|

  You will also need the service name to construct the request URL.
-You can get the service name and `api-key` from your service dashboard in the Azure Preview Portal.
+You can get the service name and `api-key` from your service dashboard in the Azure Portal.
 See [Create an Azure Search service in the portal](https://azure.microsoft.com/documentation/articles/search-create-service-portal/) for page navigation help.

 ### Request Body
  For GET: None.